ssbagi/MODEL_TO_ASIC_RTL_DV_CORRELATE/README.md

 - Author: Shreyas S Bagi
 - Generated and assisted by GitHub Copilot

 This repository documents my direct-mapped cache work with proof of concept artifacts so the design, verification, and SystemC modeling are clearly attributed and preserved.
-The reason people take my work without credit or something so hence if I push in GitHub I have proof of concept and I did the work and stuff.
-At least people can add source or credit name just like in college projects and acknowledge the author and contributions.

 # Direct-Mapped Cache Verification and SystemC Modeling